Dear Parents and Carers,

 We ask that you continue to support your child to improve his or her maths fluency skills.
 In this newsletter you will find a list of the number facts which we are focusing on this term and some suggested ways for your child to practise them.
 Even 5 minutes of practice a day while you are in the car, walking or on the bus will have a real impact on your child’s progress in maths!

 Thank you for the support and encouragement which you give at home with regard to your children’s school work.
 You will find copies of the homework grid for the first half of the Autumn Term in this newsletter.
 This is designed to encourage your child to develop curiosity about the world and independent study skills appropriate to his or her age.
 All children are expected to have completed at least three tasks by the deadline given on the grid.
-Each week, we will send home lists of spelling words and maths facts so that you can support your child to practise them ahead of their Monday quiz.
+This term, we will also send home quizzes designed to help your child improve his or her fluency with key maths facts.
+These tasks are optional.

 Show and Tell